ptr5044/Flask_Setup_Template/README.md

 Then run the python file and the app should launch locally, paste the local IP address from the output in your browser

+To see a completed example, go to the recipe_optimizer branch

 email me with any questions
 phillip.rubin@effem.com